mintplugins/mp-stacks/readme.txt

 * Added Brick/Stack Titles on each Brick
 * Removed previously deprecated JS which set the font size in TinyMCE for text areas.
 * Added user-required confirmation for inserting existing stack - users were getting confused
-* Removed misc options for Drafts, Dates etc for Bricks as they aren’t needed.
+* Removed misc options for Drafts, Dates etc for Bricks as they aren't needed.
-* Added dismissable “Tip” to let people know they can double click a brick to edit it.
+* Added dismissable "Tip" to let people know they can double click a brick to edit it.
 * Added support description in Brick editor.
 * Made Lightbox close upon the deletion of a brick.
-* Added action hook “mp_brick_metabox” so brick metaboxes only load on brick admin screens
+* Added action hook "mp_brick_metabox" so brick metaboxes only load on brick admin screens
 * Added activation hook and redirection to Welcome Page upon activation
 * Changed Capability Type for MP Stacks to Page instead of Post.
-This way authors don’t have access.
+This way authors don't have access.
 * Added Directory page for Stack Templates
 * Added notice at the top of Directory pages about the master license
 * Added auto text-resize system for mobile